|

 affected.
 They should only be bred to Pattern A1 mates in order to reduce

+greatly the chance of producing affected pups.
 Pattern C1 dogs are homozygous for prcd-PRA markers and are

 at high risk for developing PRA.
 There is a small theoretical chance, less than